sharafrashid2/forex-arbitrage-finder/README.md

 ## Examples

-Arbitrages in foreign currency exchange doesn't happen frequently.
+Arbitrages in foreign currency exchange don't happen frequently.
 To see this website find one, try the date, 2017-07-23.